Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions

 Such models have been considered in the context of both inflation \cite{Berera:1995ie, Berera:1995wh, Berera:1999ws, Berera:1998px, Berera:2008ar, Bastero-Gil:2016qru, Berghaus:2019whh} and late-time dark energy \cite{Graham:2019bfu, Berghaus:2020ekh} due to their desirable model-building properties as well as unique predictions for observations.
 Hence, besides having favourable characteristics to address both tensions, this model can also provide explanations for two other eras in cosmic history, with a cascading family of axions experiencing thermal friction spread out over redshift.

 In this paper, we perform a detailed study of the cosmological implications of thermal friction in the context of the Hubble tension.
 We present our model in Sec.~\ref{sec:thermal friction} and derive the perturbations and initial conditions of this theory in synchronous gauge.
 We then explore parameter constraints for this model with methodology, data sets and priors described in Sec.~\ref{sec:data_method}.
-We present these constraints for various dataset combinations in Sec.~\ref{sec:results}, including a SH0ES $H_0$ prior (\ref{sec:results_H0}) and including DES data (\ref{sec:results_LLS}).
-We find that the preferred injection redshift for our model asymptotes to high $z$.
-In Sec.~\ref{sec:results_higher_z_c}, we demonstrate that expanding our parameter space will not yield phenomenologically different results and explore the origins of this preference in Sec.~\ref{sec:results_no_EDE_solution}.
+We present these constraints for various dataset combinations in Sec.~\ref{sec:results}, \kb{with (\ref{sec:results_H0}) and without (\ref{sec:results_baseline})} a SH0ES $H_0$ prior and including DES data (\ref{sec:results_LLS}).
+We find that the preferred injection redshift for our model asymptotes to high $z$, \kb{where DA EDE mimics an extra self-interacting dark radiation solution.} In Sec.~\ref{sec:results_higher_z_c}, we demonstrate that expanding our parameter space will not yield phenomenologically different results and explore the origins of this preference in Sec.~\ref{sec:results_no_EDE_solution}.
 Finally, we summarise our findings and conclude in Sec.~\ref{sec:conclusions}.